 The FAA is working on a new airworthiness directive that could be out as early as tomorrow regarding aircraft fatigue inspections on Boeing 737 Classic aircraft, Aviation Week has learned.
 The directive on inspections stems from the April 1 incident in which the fuselage ruptured on a Southwest Airlines Boeing 737-300 aircraft.
 Southwest is in the process of reinspecting 79 of its 737s for subsurface cracks under a procedure it developed with Boeing in the incident’s aftermath.
 As of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Southwest Incident Spurs New FAA Directive For 737 Classics".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Southwest Incident Spurs New FAA Directive For 737 Classics".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.